Marineland of Canada: History

 In 2001, Marineland added walruses to the marine mammals it kept.
-The first walrus was "Sonja", from the Moscow Zoo.
-It was joined by "Zeus" and "Apollo" two months later and "Pandora", "Buttercup" and "Buddy" in 2002.
-Marineland added "Smooshi" and "Azul" in 2004.
+The first walrus was Sonja, from the Moscow Zoo.
+It was joined by Zeus and Apollo two months later and Pandora, Buttercup and Buddy in 2002.
+Marineland added Smooshi and Azul in 2004.
 Sonja died in 2017, and Zeus died in 2018.
 In 2003, Marineland opened the "Arctic Cove" beluga whale exhibit.
 Beluga whales were held in Friendship Cove from May 30, 1999, until the opening of Arctic Cove in late 2003.
 Belugas returned to Friendship Cove in December 2008 following the importation of eight individuals.
 In 2014, several belugas were switched between Arctic Cove and Friendship Cove.

 In 2004, Marineland opened the "Sky Screamer" triple tower ride.

-In 2004, Marineland bought the Green Oaks Mobile Home Park across the street from the park with plans to relocate maintenance buildings to the site.
+That same year, Marineland bought the Green Oaks Mobile Home Park across the street from the park with plans to relocate maintenance buildings to the site.
 In 2009, Marineland evicted 47 families that were tenants at the park.
 The tenants appealed to the Ontario Landlord and Tenant Board, lost their case and were ordered off the property by March 2010.
 One tenant committed suicide while others continued to fight Marineland but had to leave in 2011.
 Holer was ordered to pay $11,000 each to several tenants for harassment.

-Holer died on June 23, 2018, aged 82.
-He was praised as an "immigrant success story" by Senator Don Plett (Manitoba).
-Holer had been seriously ill for five months and died at his home on Chippewa Parkway.
-Holer was survived by his wife Marie and son Peter.
-Another son, John Mark Jr., died in 2013.